ashishume/fastapi-learning/PROJECT_SUMMARY.md

 - ✅ Comprehensive error handling and logging
 - ✅ Auto-generated API documentation
 - ✅ Type-safe validation with Pydantic
-- ✅ Rate limiting implementation
+- ✅ Rate limiting implementation with configurable headers

-**Active Services**: Auth Service, Booking Service, Elasticsearch, Redis **Available Services** (commented in docker-compose): Product Service, Inventory Service, Food Service, Client
+**Active Services**: Auth Service, Booking Service, Elasticsearch, Redis **Available Services** (commented in docker-compose): Food Service, Client

+**Note**: Product Service and Inventory Service have been removed.
+Their key functionality (httpx usage patterns, rate limiting configuration, and HTTP client utilities) has been integrated into Food Service.

 **Perfect for**: Learning microservices, building MVPs, understanding distributed systems, implementing search functionality, real-time applications, or as a template for larger projects.